 I’m still gentle to my body and know that I need lots of rest and sleep to avoid common problems like mastitis and postpartum depression.
 Baby D is now five weeks young and staying up longer than before, which means I have to find ways to keep him happy AND get work done at the same time.

-Baby wearing is really popular these days but I never actually tried this with my first two children.
+Baby wearing with wraps, slings, and even wearable shirts, is really popular these days but I never actually tried this with my first two children.
 I tried baby carriers like the Baby Bjorn, but never baby wraps.
 I received the Boba wrap as a baby shower gift but found it too thick and hefty to use daily in Southern California’s warm weather.
 I think the Boba wrap is a better fit for colder climates and winter seasons.

 When I had an opportunity to try out the Solly wrap, I was very excited.
 After wearing my 5-week old son around the house for a week and taking him out for a walk, I’m completely sold on the Solly Baby wrap.
 Here is why.